Wanguy/Inception_Tensorflow/README.md

 ## Training

-As noted in the introduction, Imagenet models are networks with millions of parameters that can differentiate a large number of classes.
+As noted in the introduction, ImageNet models are networks with millions of parameters that can differentiate a large number of classes.
 We're only training the final layer of that network, so training will end in a reasonable amount of time.

 Start your retraining with one big command: